Services for Deaf and Hard of Hearing Students

 May I take any class I want?

 If you want to take English or math classes you will need to take the appropriate placement tests.
 We offer those tests in our office with someone who can sign, so you do not need to make an appointment with the Testing Center.
-You may of course, take the placement tests on your own at the Testing Center
+You may of course, take the placement tests on your own at the Assessment Center

 if you wish.